John H. Kerr Dam and Reservoir

 Kerr Reservoir was created with the construction of the John H. Kerr Dam in 1952.
 Its 800 miles of wooded shoreline stretch across six counties in two states and offer countless recreation opportunities for visitors.

 Visitors to Buffalo Park will enjoy the lakeside views and the quaint park.
 The campground has 21 sites: 11 shady electric sites (1 is a double) and 10 primitive sites in an open field.
-Primitive sites are small and are open to walk-in campers.
+Primitive sites are small with limited shade.
 Two of the electric sites are paved and are accessible.
 Amenities include "family-style" individual restrooms with hot showers, sink and flush toilets.
 Park has a small dump station.
 Park has a swim beach, picnic shelter, and a boat ramp.